 Radiology reports are crucial in the services provided by radiology groups to referring physicians.
 However, the reports often cater more to the preferences of the reporting radiologist rather than recipient’s needs.
 In fact, a January 2021 study in the American Journal of Roentgenology explored the preferences of radiology services by specialty and found the value put on specific services differed according to predictable characteristics.
 To bridge this gap, Radiology Partners (RP) is creating and implementing report formats to better reflect the preferences of referring physicians.

 “Medical imaging is central to patient care, putting radiologists in a critical position within the care continuum,” said Dr. Krishna Nallamshetty, RP’s Chief Medical Officer.
-“As the largest radiology practice in the U.S., we believe it is our responsibility to leverage our network and scale to collect and disseminate best practices that elevate the entire specialty.
+“As a leading radiology practice in the U.S., we believe it is our responsibility to leverage our network and scale to collect and disseminate best practices that elevate the entire specialty.
 This work is essential to our mission of transforming radiology.”

 Listening to Referring Physicians